jyjuk/backend-internship/README.md

 - Passwords are hashed using bcrypt before storage
 - Password validation (minimum 8 characters)
 - Email and username uniqueness validation
+- Users can only modify their own profiles through `/users/me` endpoints
 - Comprehensive error handling and logging

 ## Authentication & Authorization